-Public comments received during the outreach phase include both in-person events and digital comments from a variety of online platforms (online map, social media and website).
+Public comments received during the outreach phase included both in-person events and digital comments from a variety of online platforms (on-line map, social media and Valley Transit's website).
 The general themes are discussed below.
+Almost 500 surveys were received.